wackbyte/rust-toolchain/README.md

 This GitHub Action installs a Rust toolchain using rustup.
 It is designed to be easy to use with good defaults.

-It is a fork of [dtolnay/rust-toolchain] with a greater focus on stability and ease of use at the cost of one-line usage.
+It is a fork of [dtolnay/rust-toolchain] with a greater focus on stability\* and ease of use at the cost of one-line usage.
 It also intends to expressly support Gitea and Forgejo Actions.

+\*The project is currently in an unstable development phase and will remain so until the first version releases.

 [dtolnay/rust-toolchain]: https://github.com/dtolnay/rust-toolchain